Two of my favourite shell commands on macOS are pbcopy

 echo "Hello, world" | pbcopy

-Similarily, pbpaste
+Similarly, pbpaste

 (“pasteboard-paste”) pastes the contents of the